Code-Institute-Submissions/althea-bookshelf/README.md

 For this project, I will be using python, flask and MongoDB as my primary programming language and html, CSS, JavaScript and materialize for the front end.

+To view the live version of the website please click [Alteha's Bookshelf](https://althea-bookshelf.herokuapp.com/)

 # UX